Casimir III the Great: Reign

-Meanwhile, in June 1335, an agreement was signed in Chojna, setting the terms for the marriage of Elizabeth, younger daughter of Casimir, to Louis the Roman and establishing an alliance between Poland and the Empire.
-At the same time, Casimir dispatched an embassy to Trenčín, where a meeting was taking place between John of Luxembourg, his son Charles, and the Hungarian king Charles Robert.
-On August 24, 1335, after the meeting, the Polish envoys issued a document stating that the Luxembourgs were ready to renounce the title of Kings of Poland in exchange for Casimir’s pledge not to infringe upon Bohemian possessions in Silesia and Mazovia.
-Following the meeting, the Bohemian chancery ceased to style John as King of Poland, and Casimir as King of Kraków.
+Meanwhile, in June 1335, an agreement was signed in Chojna, setting the terms for the marriage of Elizabeth, younger daughter of Casimir, to Louis II, Elector of Brandenburg and establishing an alliance between Poland and the Empire.
+At the same time, Casimir dispatched an embassy to Trenčín, where a meeting was taking place between John of Bohemia, his son Charles, and the Hungarian king Charles I of Hungary.
+On 24 August 1335, after the meeting, the Polish envoys issued a document stating that the Luxembourgs were ready to renounce the title of Kings of Poland in exchange for Casimir's pledge not to infringe upon Bohemian possessions in Silesia and Mazovia.
+Following the meeting, the Bohemian chancery ceased to style John as King of Poland and Casimir as King of Kraków.
 Casimir, however, delayed the ratification of this agreement.
 At the same time, in July 1335, he submitted a complaint to Pope Benedict XII against the Teutonic Order for seizing lands belonging to the Polish kingdom, while the Primate of Poland accused the Order of destroying churches and plundering church property.
 The Pope initiated an investigation into the matter, delegating it to two cardinals.

-Meanwhile, the Polish–Teutonic dispute was also being settled by an arbitration court, a process already initiated by Władysław Łokietek.
-The court convened in Visegrád, with John of Luxembourg and Charles Robert acting as arbiters.
+Meanwhile, the Polish–Teutonic dispute was also being settled by an arbitration court, a process already initiated by Władysław I Łokietek.
+The court convened in Visegrád, with John of Bohemia and Charles I of Hungary acting as arbiters.
 It was the first personal meeting of the three monarchs.
 The verdict was issued in November 1335.
-John of Luxembourg annulled the grant of the Dobrzyń Land and Kuyavia to the Teutonic Knights, and these territories were to be returned to the Kingdom of Poland.
+John of Bohemia annulled the grant of the Dobrzyń Land and Kuyavia to the Teutonic Knights, and these territories were to be returned to the Kingdom of Poland.
 In return, Casimir was forced to renounce Pomerania and the Chełmno Land, which were formally declared a perpetual alms of the King of Poland to the Teutonic Order.

 Casimir began to rebuild the country and strengthen its defenses.
 During his reign, nearly 30 towns were supplied with fortification walls and some 50 castles were constructed, including castles along the Trail of the Eagle's Nests.
 These achievements are still celebrated today, in a commonly-known ditty that translates as follows: inherited wooden towns and left them fortified with stone and brick (Kazimierz Wielki zastał Polskę drewnianą, a zostawił murowaną).

+Casimir successfully introduced quarantine during the spread of Black Death, which greatly reduced casualties.
+Studies of grain production in Poland at the time indicate that there was minimal disruption.

-He organized a meeting of kings in Kraków in 1364 at which he exhibited the wealth of the Polish kingdom.
+He organised a meeting of kings in Kraków in 1364, at which he exhibited the wealth of the Polish kingdom.
 Casimir is the only king in Polish history to both receive and retain the title of "Great", as Bolesław I is more commonly known as "the Brave".